Higino/shop-efree-backend/README.md

     plugins,
   };
   ```
-## Setting up your store with an admin and storefront samples
+## Setting up your local environemnt with an admin and storefront samples
-- Install the Medusa CLI
+- Ensure to checkout submodules
   ```
-  npm install -g @medusajs/medusa-cli
+  git submodule update --init --recursive
   ```

 - Ensure to have a medusa server running (In case you want medusa running on a container rather than from you local shell.
 If you followed previous setps and have a medusa server running already ignore this step)